RajatRajSharma/CRUD_MERN/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
-3. Run the application locally using `npm start`.
+3. Run the application locally using `npm start` on `cd client`.
 The app will open in your web browser at [http://localhost:3000](http://localhost:3000).
-4. Follow the on-screen instructions to manage employee data.
+4. Run the application locally using `npm start` on `cd server`.
+The app will open in your web browser at [http://localhost:8080](http://localhost:8080).

 ## Project Structure